fabiankaraben/docsarchive-dev/content/typescript/5.2/tutorials/gulp.md

 ```

 Then install `typescript`, `gulp` and `gulp-typescript` in your project’s dev dependencies.
-[Gulp-typescript](https://www.npmjs.com/package/gulp-typescript) is a gulp plugin for TypeScript.
+[Gulp-typescript ↗](https://www.npmjs.com/package/gulp-typescript) is a gulp plugin for TypeScript.

 ```shell
 npm install --save-dev typescript gulp@4.0.0 gulp-typescript